lunarc/lunarc_docs/docs/manual/faq/manual_faq_software.md

 ## I can not find my software package in the module system

 On Aurora a hierarchical module naming scheme is deployed.
-This is explained in a special [software guide](https://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/).
-Please contact LUNARC support if you cannot locate your package with the **module spider** command.
+This is explained in the [Using installed software guide](/../manual/manual_modules/).
+Please contact [LUNARC support](/../about/contact/) if you cannot locate your package with the **module spider** command.

 ## Loading a module unloads pre-requisites from a previously loaded module